International

 FIFA

-represent world football.
-It was formed before there were
+really represent world football.
+It was formed before

-phones or faxes or email.
-Contacting the different football
+there were phones or faxes or email.
+Contacting the

-did not welcome the new organisation.
-The FA wanted to
+Association did not welcome the new organisation.
+The

-year an Englishman, D.B Woodfall was elected President.
+same year an Englishman, D.B Woodfall was elected